-The Campus Needs Assessment Committee met virtually this year to discuss the following areas: demographics, student achievement, culture and climate, staff quality, recruitment and retention, curriculum, instruction and assessment, family community involvement, district context & organization, and technology.
+The Campus Needs Assessment Committee met virtually this year to discuss the following areas: demographics, student achievement, culture and climate, staff quality, recruitment and retention, curriculum, instruction, and assessment, family community involvement, district context & organization, and technology.
 Documentation of the process includes meeting minutes, agendas, sign-in sheets, and copies of data reviewed.

 Committee members reviewed the data listed above to identify areas of strengths and needs.
 According to benchmark data, the rigors of STAAR-aligned testing items exposed weaknesses across the board.
 Identified areas of urgency are academic growth and closing the gaps.
 This year, our specialists will create lessons that target our students' lowest-performing skills so that these lessons can be used in our skills classes.
-We are also offering two new courses for the 2020-2021 school year.
-These courses will focus on students' skills in science and social studies to help them succeed in the state exams in 7th and 8th grade.